valiantfinance/docs/source/includes/_introduction.md

 ## Status

-🚦 The status of our producton and sandbox APIs are viewable on our <a href="https://www.valiantstatus.com" target="_blank">status page.</a>
+🚦 The status of our producton and sandbox APIs are viewable on our <a href="https://www.valiantstatus.com" target="_blank">Valiant status page.</a>

 ## Sandbox